More dates

 Speakers:

 Maree Clarke is a Yorta Yorta/Wamba Wamba/Mutti Mutti/Boonwurrung multi-disciplinary artist and curator.
-She has contributed to contemporary arts and First Nations cultural sectors for over thirty years.
 Clarke was commissioned to paint the first green and gold tram for the Koorie Heritage Trust in 1988 and later became curator of the Trust where she took on a strong mentorship role.
 She has been affirming and connecting young people to culture ever since, by leading the way for promotion of Southeast Aboriginal artistic diversity and excellence.
 Maree often works collaboratively and focuses on regenerating cultural practices using new technologies and cross-generational methodologies.
 Maree Clarke has exhibited widely both nationally and internationally, and in 2021 was the subject of a major survey exhibition Maree Clarke – Ancestral Memories at the National Gallery of Victoria, Melbourne.
 Other recent exhibitions include Tarnanthi, Art Gallery of South Australia, Adelaide (2021), The National, Museum of Contemporary Art, Sydney (2021), and Reversible Destiny, Tokyo Photographic Museum, Japan (2021).
 Maree held residencies at the Pilchuck School of Glass, Seattle, and Museum of Glass, Tachoma, USA (2023), and has recently completed a multi-media work for the Women’s Project in Mildura.
 Maree was the recipient of the 2020 Australia Council Aboriginal and Torres Strait Islander Arts Fellowship, a finalist for the Victorian Australian of the Year in 2023, and was also awarded the Yalingwa Fellowship for a Senior First Peoples artist who has made a significant contribution to contemporary art and culture in Victoria.
 Clarke is a published author and is associated with the University of Melbourne’s Living Archive of Aboriginal Art & Knowledge, a pilot program which is recording, digitising and documenting Maree’s broad practice with the aim to conserve and make accessible the collated materials to community.

 Dr Laura Rademaker is an ARC DECRA research fellow in the ANU School of History.
 She is the author of Found in Translation: Many Meanings on a North Australian Mission (University of Hawai’i Press, 2018) on language and cross-cultural exchange at Christian missions to Aboriginal people, awarded the 2020 Hancock Prize.
 Her work explores the possibilities of ‘cross-culturalising’ history, interdisciplinary histories as well as oral history and memory.
 At present, is contributing to the Deep Human Past project, seeking to tell the ‘deep’ history of Australia and expand notions of history and the past.
 She is also working on a book about the Tiwi Islands and Aboriginal encounters with Catholicism as well as researching the closing of Christian missions, secularisation and Indigenous self-determination.
 She is co-editor of the Journal of Religious History and associate monographs editor for Aboriginal history Monographs.